• Legacy Award: National Congress of Black Women Foundation

-Whether accompanying her self at the piano, fronting a trio, big band or symphony, Dee Daniels’ musical career is as varied as her four-octave vocal range is thrilling.
+Whether accompanying herself at the piano, fronting a trio, big band or symphony, Dee Daniels’ musical career is as varied as her four-octave vocal range is thrilling.
 She is a unique talent who transcends musical borders when she brings her jazz styling, infused with gospel and blues flavoring, to the stage.
 One critic says, “Daniels is effortless and fluid in reaches that defy other singers.
 Her voice is so enchanting that the words she sings almost don’t matter.
 She embodies the music, the sound becomes flesh.”

-Though Dee has a B.A.
-Degree in Art Education and taught high school art for a year in Seattle, she quickly realized that her true calling was music.
+Though Dee has a Bachelor of Arts Degree in Art Education, and taught high school art for a year in Seattle, she quickly realized that her true calling was music.
 Her vocal style was born in her stepfather’s church choir in Oakland, California, refined through the R&B era, polished during a five-year stay in The Netherlands and Belgium from 1982 to 1987, and brought to full fruition upon her return to North America.
 During those years to the present, she has performed and/or recorded with many ‘Legends of Jazz’ including Benny Green, Houston Person, John Clayton, Russell Malone, Wycliffe Gordon, Cyrus Chestnut, Clark Terry, Ken Peplowski, Kenny Barron, Bill Mays, Jeff Clayton, Benny Golson, Grady Tate, Toots Thielemans, Jeff Hamilton, Monty Alexander, Steve Wilson, Marvin Stamm, Lewis Nash, Kenny Washington, Norman Simmons, Ben Riley, Dennis MacKrel, Steve Davis, Martin Wind, Bucky Pizzarelli, Helen Sung, Christian McBride, David Young - to mention a few.

-With the creation of her Symphony Pops programs, Unforgettable: 100 Years of Nat and Natalie Cole, Great Ladies of Swing, The Soul of Ray: The Music of Ray Charles, and A Night Out With the Boys, Dee has enjoyed sharing stages with symphony orchestras across the USA and Canada.
-She has toured with the Nord Netherlands Symphony Orchestra; performed Songs From Disney Movies with the Munich Radio Orchestra; recorded her Wish Me LoveCD with The Metropole Orchestra of Holland; and recorded the Holiday Pops CD with the Vancouver Symphony Orchestra.
+With the creation of her Symphony Pops programs, Unforgettable: 100 Years of Nat and Natalie Cole, Great Ladies of Swing, Red, Hot and Blues, The Soul of Ray: The Music of Ray Charles, The Great American Songbook, and A Night Out With the Boys, Dee has enjoyed sharing stages with symphony orchestras across the USA and Canada.
+She has also toured with the Nord Netherlands Symphony Orchestra; performed Songs From Disney Movies with the Munich Radio Orchestra; recorded her Wish Me Love CD with The Metropole Orchestra of Holland; and recorded the Holiday Pops CD with the Vancouver Symphony Orchestra.
 She is the guest vocalist on the 2006 Crossover Xmas and the 2007 Crossover Xmas: The Sound Goes Big CDs recorded with the Philharmonie Baden-Baden of Germany.

 Selected Performance History